Food for Thought

 A place for everything and everything in its place.
 I love order in all things in my life.
 I am a list lover (ok it’s the crossing off on my list that I love) Caring for dogs puts a big kink into order, I often say its controlled chaos.
 The dogs bring a level of unpredictability to the table and I like that… I like bringing order and predictability to their lives.
 Oh and yes, I am all about the label maker!
 I know, you might find it silly but give me a drawer to clean and organize and I am one happy girl.
 Did you know, if there is a label on it you are 66% more likely to return something to its place!
 Nothing left in my house to organize…so I often get in trouble wanting to organize my friends and families stuff.

 stuff I love

 Gardening: I started gardening out of necessity.
 I am a very frugal person and I wanted to eat organically but struggled with the cost of it.
-Jason and I (and our dogs) now have a large enough garden that we can eat form it for the main source of our food June to October.
+I (and my dog, Meg) now have a large enough garden that my dog and I can eat from it all year long.
 I am not the best canner, so our overflow goes to Tails clients.

 I feel it’s a necessity in life, especially for small business owners.
-We have been so successful and owe so much to our community, I owe it to Bellingham to give back.
+Tails-A-Wagging has been so successful and owe so much to our community, I owe it to Bellingham to give back.
 I choose to donate my time and resources to organizations that I think make a difference in the lives of animals.

 Whatcom Humane Society:

 I have been a volunteer since 1998.
-I was the President of the board of directors for a 3 year term and now choose to donate time and Tails-A-Wagging services to the organization.
-We provide day care, training classes, behavioral evaluations and try to do whatever is asked of us for them.
+I was the President of the board of directors for a 3-year term and now choose to donate time and Tails-A-Wagging services to the organization.
+We provide daycare, training classes, behavioral evaluations, helping out at their Thrift store, and try to do whatever is asked of me.